Gayle McKeachnie: Today

-Today McKeachnie continues to be involved in Utah politics and policies.
+Today, McKeachnie continues to be involved in Utah politics and policies.
 He is prominent in Utah as an expert on rural issues, including gas and oil-field discoveries.
 His expertise in both rural and energy issues makes him a highly sought-after advisor.
 McKeachnie served in the Huntsman administration as the leader of Rural Affairs and continues to do so in the Herbert administration.
-McKeachnie is also a close confidante of his successor as Lieutenant Governor, Gary Herbert, who served as Governor from 2009-2021.
+McKeachnie is also a close confidante of his successor as Lieutenant Governor, Gary Herbert, who served as Governor from 2009 to 2021.

 McKeachnie also currently serves as a member of the Board overseeing the School and Institutional Trust Lands Association.